vitessio/website/content/en/docs/design-docs/query-serving/reserved-conn.md

 For some things a user might want to do, this is not enough, and in those cases, Vitess will use something called reserved connections.
 This means a dedicated connection from a vttablet to the MySQL server.
-Reserved connections are used when changing system variables, or using temporary tables.
+Reserved connections are used when changing system variables, using temporary tables, or when a user uses the `LOCK()` function to aquire advisory locks.

 ### System variables and reserved connections
 If a user does change a system variable, the user connection will be marked as needing reserved connections, and for all sub-sequent calls to Vitess, connection pooling is turned off for this particular session.